top of page

 Finding Product-Market Fit

-Use and track the SaaS metrics explained above to hone in on your customers' desires and achieve product-market fit.
-When you ensure your value proposition and offering resonates with a market and can show you've got traction, you’ll be in a much stronger position when you present to investors.
-With this information, investors will have solid data to evaluate how well your startup is performing.
+Use and track the SaaS metrics explained above to home in on your customers' desires and achieve product-market fit.
+When you ensure your value proposition and offering resonates with a market and can show you've got traction, you’ll be in a much stronger position when you pitch to investors.
+With this information, investors will have solid data to evaluate how well your startup is performing as well as its future potential.

 Grab your copy of SaaS Startup Growth Metrics: 8 KPIs to Show Investors Your Business is Primed for Success